syds-git/openSUSE-docs-revamped/project/docs/leap_installer.md

 ??? info
     On the left you will see a list of items where you can follow the steps you will take next or took already.
 You can always press `Back` in case you want to change something you configured earlier.

-Clicking `Next` will take you to the next step.
+!!! note "Online repositories"
+    If you have an active internet conenction over an ethernet cable connected to your computer, right after you pass the *"Language, Keyboard and License Agreement"* section you will be prompted with a question if you want to *"Activate online repositories now?"*.It is recommended to select *Yes* which will provide with a list repositories, pre-selecting the main ones in advance.

+## Network Activation
-## Network Settings
+### Network Settings

-If you have an active wired internet connection which can automatically configure by the system you can skip this part.
-However, if you're not planning to use online repositories during the installation process and rely on the packages provided by the DVD installer you can skip this part.
+If you have an active wired internet connection which can be automatically configured by the system or if you're not planning to use online repositories during the installation process and rely on the packages provided by the DVD installer you can skip this part.

 When you don't have a network connection - because you have don't have an ethernet port on your machine or you're using wireless connections only - you will be prompted to configure your network settings.
 By default the YaST system installer is using a network controller software called Wicked.
 Keep in mind that if you will choose to use Network Manager (NM) instead of Wicked, your network configuration will not be transferred from Wicked to Network Manager.

 You will see a list of available network adapters in a list from which you can select the one that you wish to configure and press `Edit`.
 In case of configuring a wireless adapter you will see the `Wireless Specific` tab open.
 Here you can `Scan Network`, select the name of you wireless network (SSID), select the authentication mode - which is in most cases will be WPA-PSK "home" - and input your password.